rodrigoffonseca/VMwareHorizonScripts/README.md

 > NOTE: You MUST configure the script with the appropriate Address Space for VNET and Subnet that does not overlap with Customer's On-premises Address space.

-> NOTE: You should define the custom DNS IP address for Name Resolution.
-Usually, it's the IP addresses of you Active Directory Servers, that may exist on Azure has Virtual Machines, or On-premises.
+> NOTE: You should define the custom DNS IP address for Name Resolution on [Azure VNET](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#name-resolution-that-uses-your-own-dns-server).
+Usually, it's the IP addresses of your Active Directory Servers, that may exist on Azure as Virtual Machines, or On-premises Servers (Domain Controllers), and other option is use [Azure AD Domain Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/overview) as managed-Directory Services.

 We create a VNET with 4 non-overlapping address ranges in CIDR format in the pod's VNet, reserved for subnets.
 - Management subnet — /27 minimum - It must have SQL Service Endpoint enabled on this subnet.